mguleryuz/four-meme-cli/memory-bank/activeContext.md

 ## Current Focus

-We have implemented the core token bundling capabilities in the Four Meme CLI project.
-Our focus now is on ensuring the codebase is robust, well-tested, and maintains high code quality.
-We've addressed failing tests, removed all ts-ignore comments, and improved type safety throughout the codebase.
+We have fully implemented the core token bundling capabilities in the Four Meme CLI project.
+Our focus now is on fixing the remaining test failures and ensuring the codebase is robust for real money transactions.
+The placeholder implementations have been replaced with actual working code to handle real money transactions.

 ## Recent Changes

-- Implemented wallet coordinator service using viem
-- Created strategy interfaces and implementations for different launch patterns
-- Implemented bundle, staggered, and anti-sniper strategies
-- Created strategy factory service for managing strategies
-- Updated CLI to support strategy selection and configuration
+- Implemented full BundleLaunchStrategy with real transaction handling
-- Implemented transaction coordination and timing mechanisms
+- Implemented full StaggeredLaunchStrategy with real transaction handling
+- Added proper waitForTokenAddress method to poll for token contract deployment
+- Added getTokenDetails method to TokenService for fetching token information
+- Updated ITokenOptions interface to include necessary properties
+- Improved error handling in strategy execution
-- Fixed failing tests in engine.test.ts and other test files
+- Fixed type issues in EngineService for strategy initialization
-- Removed all ts-ignore comments and replaced with proper type definitions
-- Improved code quality and type safety throughout the codebase
+- Added proper transaction confirmation checks

 ## Current Status

-- Core token bundling architecture implemented
+- Core token bundling architecture fully implemented
-- Multiple launch strategies implemented
+- Multiple launch strategies implemented with real transaction handling
-- CLI updated to support different strategies
+- API integration complete with token details polling
+- Some tests are failing and need to be fixed:
+  - BundleLaunchStrategy execution test
+  - StaggeredLaunchStrategy execution test
+  - Engine failure handling test
-- Implementation needs testing with real credentials
+- Implementation ready for testing with real credentials after test fixes
-- All tests are now passing
-- Codebase is free of ts-ignore comments and has better type safety

 ## Active Decisions

-### Code Quality Improvements

-1. **Type Safety Enhancements**:

-   - Replaced ts-ignore comments with proper type definitions
-   - Used Object.defineProperty for accessing private methods in tests
-   - Implemented proper type assertions with 'as unknown as' pattern
-   - Improved mock function types, especially for globals like setTimeout

-2. **Test Improvements**:
-   - Fixed tests for engine service and strategy implementations
-   - Ensured mocks are properly set up and initialized
-   - Improved mock strategy implementations and factory
+### Test Fixes Needed

+1. **Strategy Execution Tests**:

-   - Enhanced error handling in tests
+   - Need to properly mock the wallet coordinator in strategy tests
+   - Tests are failing with "No clients available for confirmation check"
+   - Need to enhance the test setup for wallet coordinator

+2. **Engine Error Handling**:
+   - Current implementation swallows errors in strategy execution
+   - Engine service needs to be updated to properly propagate errors or handle them appropriately

 ### Token Bundling Implementation

 1. **Core Components**:

-   - **Wallet Coordinator**: Created using viem for managing up to 39 wallets
+   - **Wallet Coordinator**: Using viem for managing wallets with proper transaction handling
-   - **Launch Strategies**: Implemented bundle, staggered, and anti-sniper approaches
+   - **Launch Strategies**: Bundle and Staggered strategies now fully implemented
+   - **Token Creation Flow**: Complete API and blockchain integration
-   - **Transaction Coordination**: Added timing and sequencing capabilities
+   - **Transaction Coordination**: Added proper timing, confirmation, and gas optimization
-   - **CLI Integration**: Updated to support strategy selection and configuration

-2. **Strategy Patterns**:
+2. **Strategy Implementations**:

-   - **Bundle Launch**: Creates token and executes all buys in rapid succession
+   - **Bundle Launch**: Creates token and executes all purchases in rapid succession with proper transaction confirmation
-   - **Staggered Launch**: Creates token with immediate dev wallet buy, followed by timed purchases
+   - **Staggered Launch**: Creates token with primary wallet, then executes timed purchases with other wallets
-   - **Anti-Sniper**: Monitors for sniper activity and implements countermeasures
+   - **Transaction Management**: Added proper error handling, gas optimization, and confirmation checks

-3. **Implementation Details**:
+3. **API Integration**:
+   - Added getTokenDetails method to TokenService
+   - Implemented proper polling for token contract address
-   - Used viem for all blockchain interactions
+   - Enhanced error handling for API interactions
-   - Implemented transaction batching and sequencing
-   - Added gas price optimization
-   - Created strategy-specific configuration options

-### Architecture Design
+### Architecture Enhancements

-The updated architecture follows a strategy pattern, with these key components:

-1. **WalletCoordinatorService**: Central service for managing wallets and coordinating transactions
-2. **StrategyFactoryService**: Factory for creating and initializing different launch strategies
-3. **Launch Strategies**: Concrete implementations of different token launch approaches
-4. **CLI Integration**: Enhanced CLI with strategy selection and configuration options
+The architecture has been significantly enhanced:

+1. **Token Creation Flow**:

+   - Image upload
+   - Token metadata creation
+   - Contract deployment monitoring
+   - Address resolution

+2. **Transaction Handling**:

+   - Proper gas estimation
+   - Transaction confirmation
+   - Error recovery
+   - Sequential and batch execution

+3. **Error Handling**:
+   - Enhanced error reporting
+   - Transaction failure recovery
+   - API error handling

 ## Implementation Priorities

+1. **Test Fixes**: Fix the failing tests to ensure all functionality works as expected
-1. **Testing**: Test the implementation with real credentials on testnet
+2. **Real Money Testing**: Test the implementation with small amounts on mainnet
-2. **Error Handling**: Improve error handling and recovery mechanisms
+3. **Error Recovery**: Enhance error recovery mechanisms for failed transactions
-3. **Documentation**: Create user documentation for different strategies
+4. **Documentation**: Create comprehensive documentation for using different strategies
-4. **Refinement**: Refine the implementation based on testing feedback

 ## Next Steps

 ### Immediate Tasks

+1. Fix the failing tests for BundleLaunchStrategy and StaggeredLaunchStrategy
+2. Fix the engine error handling test
+3. Add more robust wallet coordinator mocking in tests
-1. Test the token bundling implementation with real credentials on testnet
+4. Test with small amounts of real money on mainnet
-2. Implement more robust error handling for transaction failures
-3. Improve monitoring for token contract deployment confirmation
-4. Add more detailed transaction status reporting

 ### Short-term Goals

-1. Refine the implementation based on testing feedback
+1. Implement proper error recovery for failed transactions
+2. Add transaction monitoring with detailed status updates
-2. Create comprehensive documentation for different strategies
+3. Create user documentation for different strategies
-3. Implement advanced anti-sniper countermeasures
-4. Add token distribution capabilities
+4. Add configuration profiles for different scenarios

 ### Medium-term Goals

-1. Explore smart contract implementation for bundled transactions
-2. Implement advanced monitoring and analytics
-3. Add network congestion detection and adaptation
-4. Create configuration profiles for different launch scenarios
+1. Optimize gas pricing for different network conditions
+2. Enhance anti-sniper countermeasures
+3. Add more advanced token distribution options
+4. Implement transaction batching for gas optimization

 ## Open Questions

-1. What are the most effective anti-sniper countermeasures for four.meme tokens?
+1. What is the optimal approach for mocking the wallet coordinator in tests?
-2. How can we optimize gas prices for different network conditions?
+2. How should we handle transaction failures in different strategies?
+3. What additional sanity checks should be implemented before real money transactions?
+4. How can we improve transaction confirmation monitoring?
-3. What is the optimal wallet count for different strategies?
+5. What are the optimal gas price strategies for different network conditions?
-4. How can we most effectively monitor for successful token contract deployment?
-5. What additional features would be most valuable for token creators?

 ## Resources

 - four-meme-ref.js: Reference file for API and contract interaction
 - Viem documentation for blockchain interactions
 - four.meme website for testing and verification
-- Implemented WalletCoordinatorService and launch strategies
+- Implemented BundleLaunchStrategy and StaggeredLaunchStrategy with real transaction handling